 Several of the top finishers said they weren’t badly impacted by smoke from a wildfire on the other side of the Kenai Peninsula.

 But they were hot.
 Downtown temperatures were in the mid-60s but it was much hotter on the mountain, especially in the trees.

 “I want to say a million times thanks to the volunteers that gave me ice,” Lafleur said.
 “I was putting it on my head and shoving it down my sports bra.”

 Lafleur, 30, was the third woman to reach the top of Mount Marathon.
 Marvin got there first in 40 minutes, followed closely by Dickerson.

-While Lafleur is a relative newcomer to Seward, three Seward-grown runners joined her in the top six: Allison Barnwell placed fourth (57:26), Denali Foldager-Strabel was fifth (59:06) and Aubrey Smith was sixth (59:54).
+While Lafleur is a relative newcomer to Seward, three Seward-grown runners joined her in the top six: Allison Barnwell placed fourth (57:26), Denali Foldager-Strabel was fifth (59:06) despite an injury incurred during the downhill and Aubrey Smith was sixth (59:54).

 No other runners broke the one-hour mark, but seventh-place Ruby Lindquist of Moose Pass (1:00:20) gave Seward another runner from the area to cheer.